nwdong/springboot-example-soap-ws-consumer/readm.md

 # it's based on https://github.com/spring-guides/gs-consuming-web-service/tree/master/complete

 # how to build
-firstly, start springboot-example-soap-ws-producer (or change POM to use wsdl file)
+firstly, start springboot-example-soap-ws-producer
+Or change POM to use wsdl file.
+WSDL file needs to be saved locally, as well as XSD files if refered by the WSDL file.

 mvn clean install